 It goes without saying that the price of a 360° video camera can vary greatly from camera to camera.
 It is therefore advisable to determine a budget in advance for the 360° video camera and its accessories.

-This is important to know, because the larger the number of pixels, the more detailed the image is and the sharper it becomes.
-Think for example of checkered paper, the more checks (pixels) there are on the sheet (image), the more detailed one can draw.
-So, check carefully in what resolution(s) the 360° video camera captures the footage.
-In practice, resolutions are often expressed with a label, as shown below:
+This is important to know, because the greater the number of pixels, the more detailed the image can be.
+Think of graph paper, the more squares there are on the sheet, the more detailed you can draw.
+Or think of a puzzle, the more pieces, the more detail you can add to your puzzle.

 - Standard Definition (SD): 720 x 576